annaolszowy27/myawesomesemester/_courses/course-02.md

 ### Research interests

 The main area of his research includes electronic communication, organizational communication, and social psychology.
-This includes understanding how or why poeple interact with technology the way they do, how different groups interact, and how this can interact workplace settings.
+This includes understanding how or why poeple interact with technology the way they do, how different groups interact, and how this can affect workplace settings.

 ### Publications

-List a few of your professor's notable publications (articles, books, book chapters).
-A simple bulleted list works well:

-- Citation or title of a representative publication
-- Citation or title of another publication
+Duran has contributed to multiple academic research papers including:

+- “None of us wanted to be at this party, but what a guest list”: How technology workers position themselves on LinkedIn following layoffs
+CG Endacott, L Millender, J Duran, M Wilson - Communication Research, 2025
+- Electronic communication*
+A Blanchard, J Duran, J Lewis - 2016
+- The Paradoxical Effects of Entitativity on Workgroup Performance Anita Blanchard, Jordan M. Duran

 ### Service and outreach